Flint water crisis: Accusations of environmental racism

-The Governor's office responded: "Some findings of the report and the recommendations are similar to those of the (Flint Water Advisory Task Force and) the legislative panel and the Flint Water Interagency Coordinating Committee," said Gov. Rick Snyder spokeswoman Anna Heaton.
-"The Governor takes the reporting of each of these panels very seriously, and appreciates the public input that was shared."
-The findings were no surprise for State Senate Minority Leader Jim Ananich.
-"The presence of racial bias in the Flint water crisis isn't much of a surprise to those of us who live here, but the Michigan Civil Rights Commission's affirmation that the emergency manager law disproportionately hurts communities of color is an important reminder of just how bad the policy is.
-Now is the time to address this flawed law," Ananich said.
-He went on to say, "The people of Flint deserve the same level of safety, opportunity and justice that any other city in Michigan enjoys".
+The Governor's office responded: "Some findings of the report and the recommendations are similar to those of the (Flint Water Advisory Task Force and) the legislative panel and the Flint Water Interagency Coordinating Committee ...
+The Governor takes the reporting of each of these panels very seriously, and appreciates the public input that was shared."
+State Senate Minority Leader Jim Ananich responded, "The presence of racial bias in the Flint water crisis isn't much of a surprise to those of us who live here, but the Michigan Civil Rights Commission's affirmation that the emergency manager law disproportionately hurts communities of color is an important reminder of just how bad the policy is.
+Now is the time to address this flawed law. ...
+The people of Flint deserve the same level of safety, opportunity and justice that any other city in Michigan enjoys".

 Media responses

 On October 8, 2015, the editorial board of the Detroit Free Press wrote that the crisis was "an obscene failure of government" and criticized Snyder.

 From December 2015 and for the next two years, reporter Jiquanda Johnson reported on the ins and outs of the water crisis for The Flint Journal, beginning with a report on the preliminary findings of the Flint Water Advisory Task Force on December 30.
-The experience led Johnson to found Flint Beat to do deeper coverage from the perspecitves of the community there.
+The experience led Johnson to found Flint Beat to do deeper coverage from the perspectives of the community there.

-On December 31, 2015, the editorial board of the MLive group of Michigan newspapers called upon Snyder to "drop executive privilege and release all of his communications on Flint water," establish a procedure for compensating families of children with elevated lead blood levels, and return Flint to local control.
+On December 31, 2015, the editorial board of the MLive group of Michigan newspapers called upon Snyder to "drop executive privilege and release all of his communications on Flint water", establish a procedure for compensating families of children with elevated lead blood levels, and return Flint to local control.

 Some of the most important reporting on the crisis was conducted by investigative reporter Curt Guyette, who works not for a news organization but for the American Civil Liberties Union's Michigan Democracy Watch Project.
 The work of Guyette and the ACLU was credited with bringing the water contamination to public light.

 MSNBC host Rachel Maddow has extensively reported on the water crisis on her show since December 2015, keeping it in the national spotlight.
 She has condemned Snyder's use of emergency managers (which she termed a "very, very radical" change "to the way we govern ourselves as Americans, something that nobody else has done") and said, "The kids of Flint, Michigan have been poisoned by a policy decision."
 Maddow visited Flint and hosted a town hall with government officials and other involved experts on her show on January 27.
 On October 5, 2017, Maddow won an Emmy Award for the special.